DB1884/udacity-capstone/README.md

 # Recipe API Backend

-This API is designed to store recipes, in a standardised format.
-While very basic at this stage, just supporting CRUD functions on recipes and ingredients, the motivation is to provide a platform in future that allows users to select recipes which will then prepare a shopping list based on the required ingredients.
+This API is designed to store recipes, ingredients and units of measurement in a standardised format.
+While very basic at this stage, just supporting CRUD functions on recipes and ingredients, the motivation is to provide a platform in future that allows users to select a number of recipes and then prepare a shopping list based on the required ingredients.

 The API is running live at https://no-frills-recipe.herokuapp.com/